 FAST: This helps you maintain your self-respect in difficult situations.

-In simple terms: Interpersonal effectiveness in DBT is about learning how to navigate your relationships in a healthy and effective way.
-It's about getting your needs met while respecting others and maintaining strong connections.
+In simple terms: Interpersonal Effectiveness in DBT is about learning how to navigate your relationships healthily and effectively.
+You're meeting your needs while respecting others and maintaining strong connections.

 Online Telehealth makes DBT Trauma and PTSD Therapy more accessible to you if you have difficulty attending In-Person sessions due to geographical, physical, or logistical barriers.

-Therapists must ensure that the Telehealth platform you're using is secure and compliant with privacy regulations (such as HIPAA in the United States) to protect your confidentiality.
+Therapists must ensure that your Telehealth platform is secure and compliant with privacy regulations (such as HIPAA in the United States) to protect your confidentiality.

 Our counselors are trained in Trauma-Informed Care and have extensive experience helping individuals heal from traumatic experiences.